 Guadalupe Island is a volcanic island 150 miles off the west coast of Baja California and outperforms every other great white shark destination with shark-seeing consistency and beautiful diving conditions.

-Dive to 30 Feet and Go Face to Face with Great White Sharks!
+Dive to 10 Metres and Go Face to Face with Great White Sharks!

 Great white sharkencounters at Guadalupe Island are nothing short of spectacular.
 Guadalupe feels like a remote outpost at the end of the earth, but is actually quite easy to get to.
 It’s the best destination in the world for calm, clear water and a consistently high probability of multiple shark encounters per day.